 Well, the reactor is using three tubes as fuel it’s a radioactive isotope of hydrogen and it’s actually not that dangerous in the form that I’m using.

-It’s really radioactive but the decay of the three tubes is not dangerous to humans…if I don’t break the vials that I am storing them in.
+It’s really radioactive but the beta decay of the tritium is not dangerous to humans…if I don’t break the vials that I am storing them in.

 But I hope I’m not going to break them!
 [Yet more nervous laughter].